raymondmay95/raymondmay95/README.md

 <br>

 - ### 🔭 I’m currently working on a SplitWise Clone....
-My Fair.
+My Fare.
 - ### 🎓 I graduated from App Academey on April 26th, 2021!
 - ### 👯 I’m looking to collaborate on technologies such as BlockChains that aim to enable our communities.
 - ### 💬 Any ideas that benefit your local community?
 I'd love to help...